 There’s a long history of counting migrating monarch butterflies at raptor monitoring sites across the continent.
-Whether intentionally scanning for them, tallying here and there as they drift through your field of view or trapping and tagging them, hawkwatchers have been counting and admiring these migrating beauties for decades.
+Whether intentionally scanning for them, tallying here and there as they drift through your field of view, or trapping and tagging them, hawk watchers have been counting and admiring these migrating beauties for decades.
 Many sites enjoy keeping daily totals and comparing year to year as their numbers fluctuate.
-Most hawkwatchers comment to some degree, on their presence in their non-raptor notes or daily observations in their HawkCount reports.
-This has resulted in a wealth of information in the HawkCount database about migrating monarch abundance and the routes they favor.
-If only there was a way to get this information to monarch butterfly biologists.
+Most hawk watchers comment to some degree on their presence in their non-raptor notes or daily observations in their HawkCount reports.
+This has resulted in a wealth of information in the HawkCount database about migrating monarch abundance and their favorite routes.
+If only there were a way to get this information to monarch butterfly biologists.
 Well, now there is!
-HMANA is partnering with MonarchNet so that these valuable data collected at hawk watch sites can be used to better understand their migration patterns.
+HMANA is partnering with MonarchNet so that these valuable data collected at hawk watch sites can be used to understand their migration patterns better.

-MonarchNet was started in 2009 during a meeting of scientists and monarch butterfly biologists, who proposed the initial idea of a cooperative network of monitoring programs, and a central place where the data from such programs would be accessible.
-This effort is now a reality and a great step forward for monarch butterfly conservation.
+MonarchNet was started in 2009 during a meeting of scientists and monarch butterfly biologists, who proposed a cooperative network of monitoring programs and a central place where the data from such programs would be accessible.
+This effort is now a reality and a significant step forward for monarch butterfly conservation.
 MonarchNet is currently a joint project of the North American Butterfly Monitoring Network, led by Leslie Ries, and the Monarch Joint Venture, led by Karen Oberhauser.

-Rather than adding monarch totals in the daily observations notes or comment section for each day, sites now have the opportunity to add special data fields to their HawkCount account.
-Sites will enter the numeric total of monarchs counted that day and be asked if all monarchs counted were reported to clarify whether counting effort was constant throughout the day or only for two of the eight hour count, for example.
-Monitoring monarchs is, of course, optional so sites may choose whether or not they’d like to participate and/or how much they’d like to.
-Some sites may choose to focus all their effort solely on raptors while others may make monarch monitoring a priority.
+Rather than adding monarch totals in the daily observations notes or comment section for each day, sites now have the opportunity to add unique data fields to their HawkCount account.
+Sites will enter the numeric total of monarchs counted that day and be asked if all monarchs counted were reported to clarify whether counting effort was constant throughout the day or only for two of the eight-hour count, for example.
+Monitoring monarchs is, of course, optional, so sites may choose whether or not they’d like to participate and how much they’d like to.
+Some areas may focus all their effort solely on raptors, while others may prioritize monarch monitoring.
 We appreciate any level of contribution that works for you!

-These data will be shared with MonarchNet to add to the better understanding of their populations and migration across the continent.
-HMANA is also currently working with MonarchNet to draw historic observations from HawkCount to access data prior to 2019.
+These data will be shared with MonarchNet better to understand their populations and migration across the continent.
+HMANA is also currently working with MonarchNet to draw historical observations from HawkCount to access data before 2019.